nguyensjsu/sp18-202-phoenix/Journals/Animesh-Communication.md

 * I will be working on Enemy movement and interaction.
 * Phani is working with Item events
 * we have decided that each team member will be responsible in developing one level of the game and will implement design pattern based on the logic for that level.

+### Week 3
+* This week the communication via WhatsApp and Scrum task sheet was plenty sufficient.
+Everyone was able to decide on the issues and the task people want to work on.
+* Team members are also starting to look for places where any Design pattern could also be implemented.
+This will also mean more ingeration and sync will be needed.
+* Maintaining good communicaiton lines will be essential for smooth and efficient work.
+I will have to play more effective role and keep track that the team members are effectively speaking to each other.